Frequently Asked Questions about the Merit-Based Payment Incentive System (MIPS)

 What healthcare IT incentives are available for the Merit-based Incentive Payment System?

 The Merit-based Incentive Payment System (MIPS) allows qualifying providers to receive positive, negative, or neutral adjustments to the base rate of their Medicare Part B Payment.
 In 2022 the adjustment stabilizes to +9% to -9%.
-High performers have the ability to receive additional incentives on top of the adjustment they score.

 Alternative Payment Models (APM) allows providers who participate in the most advanced APMs such as Accountable Care Organizations (ACOs), Patient Centered Medical Homes, and other qualifying APMs to be eligible for a 5% lump-sum bonus payment through 2025.
 Starting in 2026, higher annual premiums will be available for qualifying providers, and increased flexibility through physician-focused payment models.